It’s so easy to fall in love with Ireland but there is so much more to it than just its dramatic coast, green pastures, pretty villages and pubs.

 After living in Ireland for over a decade we picked seven of the best things to see and do on this beautiful island.

 We cover the whole island – both the Republic of Ireland and Northern Ireland.

-And these are our recommendations:
+And these are our recommendations for the best experiences:

 West Coast (Wild Atlantic Way)

 If you are looking for those typical Irish sceneries, visit the west coast.

 You will find it all there – rugged coastline, hidden beaches, rocky islands, dramatic landscape and endless photo opportunities.

 Wild Atlantic Way has been created to help visitors to explore the west part of the island.

 It’s over 2500 km (1553 mile) long and it’s the longest coastal route in the world.